Werner Weber (mathematician): Removal of Jewish mathematicians

 Weber was involved in the removal of the Jewish mathematician Edmund Landau on 2 November 1933 from the mathematics faculty at the University of Göttingen.
 Richard Courant was also forced out of Göttingen in May 1933.
 As the leader of a group of pro-Nazi students Weber, along with the Nazi mathematician Oswald Teichmüller, along with the SS, organized a group that commanded a boycott of Edmund Landau's lectures.
 In a letter that Richard Courant wrote to Abraham Flexner, he stated:

 [There] were some seventy students, partly in SS uniforms, but inside [the lecture theatre] not a soul.
 Every student who wanted to enter was prevented from entering by Weber.

-Landau received a delegate from the students, who informed him that "Aryan students want Aryan mathematics...and requested that he refrain from giving [any more] lectures."
-The speaker for the students was a very young, scientifically gifted man, but completely muddled and notorious.
-That person was Oswald Teichmüller.
-Landau would leave the university soon after.
+Teichmüller told Landau that "Aryan students want Aryan mathematics...and requested that he refrain from giving [any more] lectures."
+Landau left the university soon after.

 Mathematical Institute

-On 13 February 1934 the university Dekan (Deacon) asked Weber, who was acting director of the mathematical institute at Göttingen, for recommendations on who should replace Hermann Weyl as new operational director.
+On 13 February 1934 the university dean asked Weber, who was acting director of the mathematical institute at Göttingen, for recommendations on who should replace Hermann Weyl as new operational director.
 Several days later Weber recommended, as the best mathematician, the algebraist Helmut Hasse, then working at the University of Marburg, and Udo Wegner as his second choice.
 In 1940, Weber would write: